benmihelic/asuncion-ndvi-zonal-analysis/Write-Ups/Step1_CreateOriginalNDVIRaster.md

-# Create NDVI Raster From Satellite Images to Asunción
+# Step 1: Create NDVI Raster From Satellite Images to Asunción

 This step involved calculating the NDVI from Landsat 9 bands using Python.
 NDVI helps visualize vegetation health: